How To Increase Vertical Jump Height : Add 10-20 Inches Fast, At Home and Without Weights!

 You see wearing shoes most of the time tends to be counterproductive to development of fast reactive feet.
 The soft cushioning of the shoe can inhibit neurons at the base of the foot.
 Less active neurons means less muscle recruitment and you guessed it …a lower vertical jump height.

 To get better at vertical jumping an athlete must improve their ability to direct pressure to the big toe.
 This leads to a more powerful ankle extension (plantar flexion) and a more explosive take-off.
-We discuss this further in our free vertical jumping course.

 Foot Function Development Exercise

 PRO TIP: Lift weights & undertake low impact plyometric exercises while wearing Vibram 5 Fingers shoes in order to maximise the kinetic chain stimuli from the toe through to calf musculature.